-Lipoedema affects the hips, thighs and the lower legs symmetrically, but feet are rarely affected.
-The abnormal fat deposigion often creates a ring of fatty tissue overlapping the top of the feet (cuffing sign).
+Lipoedema affects the hips, buttocks, thighs and/or the lower legs symmetrically, but feet are rarely affected.
+The abnormal fat deposition often creates a ring of fatty tissue overlapping the top of the feet (cuffing sign).
 It occasionally affects the upper limbs.
 Swelling may be worse in the evening or when hot.

 Overlying skin appears quite normal.
 The swelling does not pit on pressing it with a finger.

 Lipoedema is classified by distribution and severity of fat deposition.

 Lipoedema can be tender and painful, and easy bruising occurs due to capillary weakness.
 In time, it can be complicated by lymphoedema; the combination of lipoedema and lymphatic insufficiency is called lipo-lymphoedema or lympho-lipoedema.
 Lymphoedema can result in warty papules, exudation of lymph, dermatitis and other complications.